Richard Bruce Nugent (1906-1987): Author Page

 Richard Bruce Nugent, who also published as Richard Nugent, Bruce Nugent, and Richard Bruce, was born in Washington, D.C. in 1906.

 Nugent's family history and multiracial heritage is notable.
-His mother, Pauline Minerva Bruce Nugent, belonged to the Bruce family, descendants of Daniel Bruce, a loyalist Scottish entrepreneur, and Frances, a Native American.
-Despite the family’s long history of freedom since the eighteenth century, Pauline’s marriage to Richard Henry Nugent Jr., who had a darker complexion, caused some familial tension due to his lack of equivalent pedigree.
-Nugent’s parental grandparents, Narcissus George and Richard Henry Nugent Sr., were separated from their own parents by the slave trade but were later adopted and educated by Germantown and Philadelphia Quakers.
+His mother, Pauline Minerva Bruce Nugent, belonged to the Bruce family, descendants of Daniel Bruce, a Scottish entrepreneur, and Frances, a Native American.
+Pauline’s marriage to Richard Henry Nugent Jr., a Black man, caused some familial tension.
+Nugent’s paternal grandparents, Narcissus George and Richard Henry Nugent Sr., were separated from their own parents by the slave trade but were later adopted and educated by Germantown and Philadelphia Quakers.
 This diverse heritage and the supportive environment provided by his parents, who welcomed accomplished artists into their home, profoundly influenced Nugent’s early life and artistic inclinations.

 Richard Bruce Nugent succumbed to congestive heart failure in 1987, having outlived most of his Harlem Renaissance friends by many years.